APTrust/dart-docs/docs/users/settings/storage_services.md

 For example, if you keep your AWS access key id in an environment variable called AWS_ACCESS_KEY_ID, then enter `env:AWS_ACCESS_KEY_ID`.

+!!! info
+    Environment variables beginning with env: work only when you launch DART from the command line.
+    They don't work when you launch by clicking the DART icon.

 #### Password
 Enter your password for the service.
 For FTP and rsync services, this will typically be an actual passowrd.
 For S3 services, it will be a secret access key.
 As with the Login field above, you can set this to reference an environment variable using the `env:` pattern.
 For example, `env:AWS_SECRET_ACCESS_KEY`.